RebelToolbox/RebelDocumentation/tutorials/scripting/gdscript/gdscript_advanced.rst

 -  Less flexibility for code-completion (some variable types are only known at run-time).

-This, translated to reality, means that Godot+GDScript are a combination designed to create games quickly and efficiently.
+This, translated to reality, means that Rebel Engine+GDScript are a combination designed to create games quickly and efficiently.
 For games that are very computationally intensive and can't benefit from the engine built-in tools (such as the Vector types, Physics Engine, Math library, etc), the